 - 1/2 cup fresh parsley - chopped

-- 1 cup water
+- 1 cup water, and extra

-- 1/2 pound of spaghetti
+- 1/2 pound (8-ounce) box of spaghetti

 - fresh ground pepper

-In a medium size pot, heat on medium, add olive oil and garlic.
+- In a medium size pot, heat on medium, add olive oil and garlic.

 - Sauté`garlic until golden brown.
 Add the crushed red pepper and salt.

 - Add squash, fresh parsley and 1/2 cup of water.
 Cover.

-Lower heat and simmer for about 15 minutes, until the squash cooks down to a soft melting texture.
+- Lower heat and simmer for about 15 minutes, until the squash cooks down to a soft melting texture.

 - Remove the garlic cloves just before you add the broken spaghetti into the squash mixture.

 - Add spaghetti, additional 1/2 cup of water and bring to boil.

-Simmer on low heat for about 7 to 10 minutes, until the pasta is al dente.
-(Al dente refers to the desired texture of cooked pasta in Italian cooking.
-It literally means "to the tooth," meaning still firm when bitten.)
-Taste for salt.
-Add some fresh ground pepper to taste!
-Turn off heat.
-The squash should be a creamy sauce.
-Stir again and serve into pasta dishes.
-Add some parmigiana cheese on top!
+- Simmer on low heat for about 6 to 7 minutes, or until the pasta is al-dente.
+(Al-dente refers to the desired texture of cooked pasta in Italian cooking.
+It literally means "to the tooth," meaning still firm to the bite.)
+Taste and season with salt and fresh ground pepper to taste!
+When pasta is ready.